-From time to time, you’ll hear a report or read an article about a famous company “filing for Chapter 11.”
-In consumer bankruptcy cases, the vast majority of consumer cases are filed into either Chapter 7, or Chapter 13.
-So which type of bankruptcy is best?
+The vast majority of consumer cases are filed into either Chapter 7 or Chapter 13.
+So, which type of bankruptcy is best for you?

 Is There a Best Type of Bankruptcy?

-Before you can file for bankruptcy, you’ll have to take the Means Test.
-In a nutshell, the Means Test measures your household income against state averages.
+Before you can file for bankruptcy, you’ll have to take a means test.
+In a nutshell, a means test measures your household income against state averages.
 If your income level falls below a certain threshold, you can file for Chapter 7.
 If your income level is too high, you will be filed into Chapter 13.

-However, some people who qualify for Chapter 7 may be eligible for Chapter 13 instead, provided their disposable income is sufficient to cover a repayment plan with creditors.
-Our bankruptcy attorneys in Philadelphia are ready to help you out.
+That said, some people who qualify for Chapter 7 may be eligible to file for Chapter 13 instead, provided their disposable income is sufficient to cover a repayment plan with creditors.

 How to Choose Your Bankruptcy Chapter